Polynomial time vertex enumeration of convex polytopes of bounded branch-width: Vertex Enumeration

-\begin{proof} By Prop.~\ref{prop:dimension_min_face} every minimal feasible $A$-face has dimension at most $k$.
-Hence, by Lemma~\ref{claim4a} there exists an injective map that assigns to each minimal feasible $A$-face a non-empty set of at most $k+1$ vertex feasible $A$-faces.
-Let $c_\mathrm{vert}$ denote the number of vertex feasible $A$-faces.
-There are at most
+\begin{proof} By Proposition~\ref{prop:dimension_min_face} every injective $\A$-face $F$ gives rise to a face of $P(\A)$ of dimension at most $k$.
+Hence, by Lemma~\ref{claim4a}, the union of a set of at most $k+1$ vertex induced $\A$-faces defines a unique $\A$-face $F$.
+In particular this is true for every injective $\A$-face.
+Denoting by $c_\mathrm{vert}$ the number of vertex induced $\A$-faces, there are at most